Kawa provides various ways to define, create, and access Java objects. Here are the currently supported features.

 Here is a longer example.
 This is the actual definition of the

-function.
-Note the args
+standard gcd function.
+Note the args variable

-receives all the arguments on the form of an integer
+receives all the arguments on the form of an integer array.

 (This uses the Java5 varargs feature.)